QUITO, Ecuador – Kip Mapstone has lived a double existence as a technological know-how teacher.

 For a few teachers, the courtship procedure occurs even faster.

-Bowling said he’s properly-compensated and could earn around $ninety,000 this 12 months.
+Bowling said he’s properly compensated and could earn around $ninety 000 this 12 months.

 And he’s leaving it all.

-“I love the college, the workforce, and especially my students,” Bowling wrote on his internet site.
-“But I realized in some unspecified time in the future this year that so that you can live inside the school room, I had to do something special.”
+“I love the college, the workforce, and especially my students,” Bowling wrote on his website.
+But I realized at some unspecified time this year that I had to do something special so that you can live inside the school room.”

 The political surroundings within the U.S. Played into his selection to depart.